slyvier/hotel-data-analysis/README.md

 # hotel-data-analysis
-hello, this time i'll do some data analysis to a hotel dataset few question i will answer in this sheet is :
+Hello, this time i'll do some data analysis to a hotel dataset few question I will answer in this sheet is :

 1. Where do the guests come from?
 2. How much do guests pay for a room per night?